jasone/sqlive/docs/docs.md

 ## Streaming

 SQLive also supports ephemeral tables called streams.
-They work exactly like a normal sql table, except that they do not persist on disk.
+They work exactly like a normal SQL table, except that they do not persist on disk.

 ```
 $ echo "create stream customer_connect_log (clog_custkey INTEGER, clog_time INTEGER);" | sqlive --data /tmp/test.db